 Personal Financial Advisors

-Personal financial advisors work with individuals and families to recommend smart investments for the future.
-They select opportunities for annuities, stocks, and bonds that look promising for the client.
-They can specialize in specific investments for retirement, college education, or holiday accounts.
-Personal Financial Advisors must be licensed by the state.
-MBA coursework in market analysis and investments can prepare grads for the required certifications and licensing examinations.
+Personal financial advisors work with individuals and families to recommend smart investments in annuities, stocks, bonds, and other valuable financial products to maximize net worth in preparation for a secure financial future.
+They may specialize in specific investments for retirement, college education, or holiday accounts.
+MBA coursework in market analysis and investments can prepare grads for the certifications and licensing examinations leading to required state licensure.

 Source: Bureau of Labor Statistics, 2019